leticiapinho/profile/README.md

 ## 🙋🏽‍♀️ Hi, I’m Letícia Pinho
 - 🌇 Based in São Paulo - SP, Brazil
 - 👀 I'm interested in data engineering, machine learning and artificial intelligence.
-- 🎓 I have a degree in Social Sciences at USP and Systems Analysis and Development at FATEC (finishing).
+- 🎓 I have a degree in Social Sciences at USP and Systems Analysis and Development at FATEC.
 I'm currently part of the Master's program in Computer Science at USP.
 - 👩🏽‍💻 Learning Natural Language Processing and many other amazing things =D

 ![](https://visitor-badge.laobi.icu/badge?page_id=leticiapinho.leticiapinho)